Equity

 Investing in companies that offer equity shares can be highly advantageous for several reasons:

 • Owners of equity shares in a corporation have limited liability.
 They are only at risk of losing the amount they invested and are not personally responsible for the company’s debts.
+This means that if a company goes bankrupt, the shareholders’ personal assets are protected.

 • Equity shares have the potential for higher profits compared to other financial products.
 While the current dividend yield may not be significant, the potential for capital gains over time can be substantial.
+As a company grows and becomes more valuable, the value of its equity shares also tends to increase.

 • Investors in equity shares can also benefit from tax advantages.
 Capital gains from stock shares are often taxed at a lower rate than other forms of income.
+Additionally, some jurisdictions offer tax incentives for long-term shareholders.

 Equity

-Equity, in the realm of finance, refers to the value of a company that is attributed to its shareholders.
 On a company’s balance sheet, equity represents the ownership stake held by shareholders.
 It is calculated by subtracting the total liabilities of a company from its total assets.
+In other words, it is the residual value after all debts and obligations have been paid off.

 Typically, financial statements report equity based on its market value, which may differ significantly from its book value.
 This differentiation is made because accounting statements reflect past performance, while financial analysts make projections about future growth.